A look at the design, market and legacy of Victorian pottery

 Loch Ard Gorge

-As word spread of the wreck, a local gentleman by the name of Charles McGillivray found the crate holding the Minton peacock floating in the water and dragged it ashore within a few days of the ship's sinking with hopes of salvaging it.
+As word spread of the wreck it was reported that some of the cargo had washed ashore.
+A local man by the name of Charles McGillivray found the crate holding the Minton peacock floating in the water and dragged it ashore within a couple of days of the ship's sinking with hopes of salvaging it.
 After a disagreement with customs officials over the find, McGillivray abandoned the peacock on the shore.
-Enter James Miller and Thomas Keys.
+Enter James Miller and Thomas Keys, a diver under his employ.

 The Loch Ard peacock on display at the Flagstaff Hill